Eduardo281/VRPython/README.md

 # VRPython
-A Python module designed to solve Vehicle Routing and Traveling Salesman Problems
+A Python tool designed to solve Vehicle Routing and Traveling Salesman Problems